Physical Education

 • Learning walks and reflective staff feedback (teacher voice);

-• Analysis of pupil participation in competitions and clubs
+• Analysis of pupil participation in clubs.

 Children are encouraged to understand the relevance of what they are learning and its relation to everyday life.
 They should have determination to want to succeed and challenge themselves and take responsibility of their own health and fitness.
 They should also have the communication, teamwork and leadership skills in which they can transfer to other situations.